DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 This stage runs a `helm conftest` which is a plugin for testing helm charts with Open Policy Agent.
 It provides the following checks:

-- confirms that the helm chart is valid (should fail similar to how a helm lint fails if there is bad yaml, etc)
+* Confirms that the helm chart is valid (e.g., should fail similar to how a helm lint fails if there is bad yaml).
-- runs the helm chart against a set of rego policies - currently these tests will only raise warnings on "insecure" things and will allow pipeline to proceed.
+* Runs the helm chart against a set of rego policies.
+Currently, these tests will only raise warnings on "insecure" things and will allow pipeline to proceed.

 This stage also validates the oscal-component.yaml and checks for api deprecations within the package.